citrusframework/citrus/README.txt

   http://www.citrusframework.org

-  Within 'docs/reference' you can find the reference documentation of this release.
+  Within 'docs/reference' you can find the reference documentation.
   Visit our official Citrus homepage at 'http://www.citrusframework.org' in order to gain more information and detailed documentation.

 PREREQUISITS

-  You need following software on your computer, in order to use the Citrus Framework:
+  You need following software on your computer in order to use the Citrus Framework:

-  * Java 5.0 or higher\
+  * Java 5.0 or higher
     Installed JDK 5.0 or higher plus JAVA_HOME environment variable set up and pointing to your Java installation directory

-  * Java IDE (optional)\
+  * Java IDE (optional)
-    A Java IDE will help you manage your Citrus project, create and execute test cases.
-    Use the Java IDE that you like best (e.g. {{{http://www.eclipse.org/}Eclipse}} or {{{http://www.jetbrains.com/idea/}IntelliJ IDEA}}).
+    A Java IDE will help you to manage your Citrus project (e.g. creating and executing test cases).
+Use the Java IDE that you like best like Eclipse or IntelliJ IDEA.

-  * Maven 2.0.10 or higher (optional)\
+  * Maven 2.0.10 or higher (optional)
-    Citrus projects will fit best with the {{{http://maven.apache.org}Apache Maven}} build tool.
-But it is not required to use Maven. ou can also run tests via {{{http://ant.apache.org/}ANT}} for example.
+    Citrus projects will fit best with Maven (http://maven.apache.org).
+    However it is not required to use Maven in order to use Citrus.
+    You can also run tests using ANT (http://ant.apache.org/) for instance.

 INSTALLATION